ktonon/two-medium-model/README.md

 >
 > The idea that Earth’s radius may have changed over geological time has appeared in many forms throughout the history of geophysics.
 Although it sits outside the modern mainstream, it has been examined seriously by researchers such as Samuel Warren Carey, who viewed expansion as a possible unifying framework for continental drift, and Dr. James Maxlow, who produced detailed reconstructions suggesting smaller ancient Earth radii.
 A full discussion of the evidence and counter-arguments is beyond the scope of this paper; readers interested in the broader debate are encouraged to consult those primary works.
 >
 > What matters for 2MM is not the historical argument itself, but the striking fact that the model approaches the possibility of planetary growth from a completely different direction.
 Rather than beginning with geological interpretation, 2MM arrives at the idea through the internal physics of the LCM.
-Under sustained high compression, the model predicts that LCM-wave breaking and proton formation act as a continuous energy sink in planetary interiors, naturally introducing slow mass increase over geological timescales.
+Under sustained high compression, the model predicts that LCM-wave collapse and proton formation act as a continuous energy sink in planetary interiors, naturally introducing slow mass increase over geological timescales.
 >
 > One of the long-standing obstacles for expansion hypotheses has been the absence of a physically grounded mechanism capable of driving sustained planetary growth.
 2MM does not claim to resolve the entire geological debate, but it does offer a plausible mechanism where none previously existed—providing a fresh context in which expansion models can be reconsidered.
 >